Public Health in China

 - Program dates: To be confirmed

-- $5,300 tuition fee covers courses, HTH health insurance, and excursions
+- $5,300 tuition fee covers courses, excursions, and HTH Worldwide Health Insurance

 Estimated additional costs: $5,550 includes:

-- $2,500 round trip airfare to Beijing, China (students book their own airfare; rates vary)
+- $2,500 for international airfare to Beijing, China (students book their own airfare; rates vary)

 - $200 for books and supplies

-- $2,000 for discretionary expenses, including meals, transportation, and moderate personal travel (for significant personal travel, estimate an additional $500-$1,000)
+- $2,000 for discretionary expenses, including meals, personal travel/transportation, etc.

 The Public Health in China program introduces students to major public health issues in China and to the theory and practice of Traditional Chinese Medicine (TCM).
 Though seminars taught by faculty at Peking University Health Science Center and visits to local hospitals, clinics, and TCM centers, students learn about the Chinese public health system, key players and institutions, and significant public health challenges, successes, and debates, particularly around infectious disease control, environmental health, and food safety and nutrition.
 Students also gain an understanding of traditional Chinese medicinal practices, including acupuncture, massage, and herbal remedies, highlighted by an herb-collecting excursion to Lin-Long Mountain.
 The program also includes intensive language classes in Mandarin Chinese as well as weekly cultural and historical excursions, which offer students a glimpse of Bejing's storied past.